jhanna90/KpopCapstoneProject2-Frontend/README.md

 These features were chosen to provide a comprehensive and engaging experience for users.
 By offering detailed idols and group profiles, user authentication, and the ability to search videos the site ensures that fans have access to a wealth of information and can personalize their interaction with the site.

 # User Flow
-Landing Page: Users arrive at the landing page, which features the latest news and highlighted artists.
+Landing Page: Users arrive at the landing page, which features a welcome message and lets users know they can explore the site.
-Explore Artists: Users can navigate to the artists' section to browse and search for their favorite Kpop artists.
+Explore Artists: Users can navigate to the idols section to browse and search for their favorite Kpop idols.
+If the Idol is not there they can fill out a form and add the idol to the database.
-View Artist Profile: Upon selecting an artist, users are taken to a detailed profile page with biography, discography, and social media links.
+View Idol Profile: Upon selecting an artist, users are taken to a profile page with information about the individual Idol, more features to be added later, like social media links, song names, etc...
-Authentication: Users can register for an account or log in to access personalized features and exclusive content.
+Authentication: Users can register for an account or log in to access a personalized profile that shows their information.
+Users are also allowed to update and change this information as long as they are logged in.
-Personalized Experience: Logged-in users can save their favorite artists, receive recommendations, and customize their news feed.
+Videos: Users can search for their favorite Kpop videos and use the links to go to YouTube to see them.
+Adding the videos to the site will also be added later so the user stays on our site and isn't redirected to another site.
-API Documentation
+Video Add: If a user searches for a video and it isn't there they are allowed to add that video by filling out a form and adding the video to the database.
-The site uses the following APIs:
+Groups: Users can also search for their favorite groups and view a profile of them.
+An "add group" form will be added in later implementations so that a user can add a group that may not be in the database.

 # Database
 All information that would become my seed file for my PSQL DB came from - https://www.kaggle.com/datasets/kimjihoo/kpopdb